gregtour/blog-posts/article1.md

 Additional examples of dynamically typed languages besides JavaScript include Python, Ruby, Lua, Scheme and Lisp, and a number of others.
 Aside from the style of syntax and the degree of expressiveness, these programming languages are largely similar because of their type system.
-So called dynamicly typed languages are often referred to as duck-typed or 'Duck' languages.
+So called dynamically typed languages are often referred to as duck-typed or 'Duck' languages.